Julian/venvs/README.rst

       I've never attached a project to a virtualenv.
-I just use a naming convention, naming the virtualenv with the name of the repo (with simple coersion), and then using `dynamic directory expansion in my shell
+I just use a naming convention, naming the virtualenv with the name of the repo (with simple coercion), and then using `dynamic directory expansion in my shell
       <https://github.com/Julian/dotfiles/blob/4376b05de0f7af9e7ecb2e3596b8830c806c5d71/.config/zsh/.zshrc#L59-L92>`_
       to handle association.